sib-swiss/course_website_template/README.md

 Check it out with your browser at [http://localhost:8000/](http://localhost:8000/).

-For an automatically generated github page, you can run:
+If you are ready to host it on GitHub, you can run:

 ```sh
 mkdocs gh-deploy